Alleged Thai bomber says he did it to defy army government

-BANGKOK (AP) — A suspect arrested for the bombing of an army hospital in Bangkok says he carried out the attack that wounded 21 people to symbolize defiance against Thailand’s ruling military junta.
+BANGKOK (AP) — A man arrested over the bombing of an army hospital in Bangkok said Tuesday that he carried out the attack that wounded 21 people as an act of resistance against Thailand’s ruling military junta, his criticisms of the government overshadowing police pride in solving the case.

-Wattana Pumret, a 61-year-old retired electrical engineer, said Tuesday at a police news conference that he acted on his own when he planted a bomb in a guest reception room in Phramongkutklao Hospital on May 22, the third anniversary of a military coup that ousted a democratically elected government.
+Wattana Pumret, a 61-year-old retired electrical engineer for a state enterprise, said at a police news conference that he acted on his own when he planted a bomb in a guest reception room in Phramongkutklao Hospital on May 22, the third anniversary of a military coup that ousted a democratically elected government.

-Police said they have also charged him for several other bombings as long ago as 2007 for which Wattana took responsibility.
-No one was killed in any of them.
+In front of senior police officials, he said calmly that he carried out the bombing as a “symbol of defiance” against Thailand’s military government.

-Thailand experienced intermittent but sometimes severe political violence after another coup in 2006, as contending factions battled for power.
+“I do not hate the army, I love the army.
+But I hate some soldiers who use the people as a stepping-stone to gain power and become prime minister and the government,” said Wattana, who was allowed to answer questions.

 Most Read Stories